Payment services essentially comprise:

 - persons effectively running the undertaking or the persons placed in charge of the payment services activity in the case of hybrid institutions (institutions pursuing other commercial activities) must meet propriety, knowledge, experience and fitness requirements,

 - effective risk detection, management and control procedures and an appropriate internal control system, including sound administrative and accounting procedures and appropriate arrangements to prevent money laundering and terrorist financing,

 - protection of user funds,

 Professionnal indemnity insurance

 - resources implemented to ensure the security of means of payment and general organisation to ensure security, oversight of orderly operation and fraud prevention.

-If it is expected that the payment volumes handled by your institution will not exceed a monthly average of EUR 3 million and if you do not plan to provide the service of fund transmission, it is possible to apply to the ACPR for a limited payment institution licence (art.
+If it is expected that the payment volumes handled by your institution will not exceed a monthly average of EUR 3 million and if you do not plan to provide the service of fund transmission, it is possible to apply to the ACPR for a simplified payment institution licence (art.
 L522-11-1 of the Monetary and Financial Code).

 In this case, the prudential requirements are adjusted, notably in terms of initial capital, capital requirements and internal control (restricted to control of key service providers).
 This category of institution is not eligible for a European passport.